Split-Community/helm-charts/README.md

   --set sealed.secretName=split-synchronizer-sealed
 ```

+**Note**: The `useSealed` flag is a bit of a misnomer - it simply tells the chart to use a Kubernetes Secret instead of a ConfigMap.
+The secret can be created from a SealedSecret or directly - the chart doesn't care, as both result in a regular Kubernetes Secret.

 ### Customizing Secret Names and Keys

-You can customize the secret name and key names within the secret:
+You can customize the secret name and key names within the secret.
+The secret must exist in your cluster before deploying the chart:

 ```shell
 # For Split Proxy